• Skip to primary navigation

 Alaska Girl At Home's photo after she made my recipe.

 Mashed rutabagas make a delicious side dish.
-Some of our other favorite side dishes are these Bacon Scalloped Potatoes and this Turmeric Lime Cauliflower.
+Our other favorite side dishes are these Bacon Scalloped Potatoes and this Turmeric Lime Cauliflower.

 Recipe FAQ: